MONDAY: Scalable Video-to-Dataset Generation for Cross-Platform Mobile Agents

 Overview

 MONDAY (Mobile OS Navigation Task Dataset for Agents from YouTube) is a cross-platform dataset for training vision-language navigation agents on real-world mobile interfaces.
-We tackle key challenges in building robust agents by collecting diverse, realistic data at scale—without requiring direct access to the environments.
+We tackle key challenges in building robust GUI agents by collecting diverse, realistic data at scale—without requiring direct access to the environments.

-MONDAY offers:
+MONDAY is:

-• Scale: Includes 20,320 sequences and 312,754 annotated frames.
+• Large-Scale: Includes 20,320 sequences and 312,754 annotated frames.

 Data Collection